chadwackerman/openlinc/README.txt

 - iphone        iPhone/javascript web pages

+- v2            SmartLinc version 2 files

 # # #

 modify html pages as you wish then run ./build.sh to create new binaries upload to the smartlinc using instructions on the smarthome wiki (see link above)

-note: you may see a build error in r02.htm accessing room(1) this appears to be a bug in the original device files

 # # #

 TECH NOTES:

-The device holds slightly less than 64kb of data
-You will get an error if you exceed the storage amount
+the V1 device holds slightly less than 64kb of data the V2 device is expanded to 128k you will get an error if you exceed the storage amount you can always put script/images on an external server for really nice customizations, of course

-Note that the iPhone version is pretty close to maxxed out You'll have to prune some of its wacky features accordingly
+note that the iPhone version is pretty close to maxxed out and you'll have to prune some of its wacky features accordingly

+# # #

 Javascript mappings
 from http://www.smarthome.com/forum/topic.asp?TOPIC_ID=4066&whichpage=1